 PAP-TOKEN specifies an extension of PAP authentication.
 The user authenticates his or her identity by entering a password derived from a hardware device, such as a hand-held security card.
 The MAX prompts the user for this password, possibly along with a challenge key.
-It obtains the challenge key from a security server that it accesses through RADIUS.
+It obtains the challenge key from a security server that it accesses through RADIUS, if a RADIUS server is being used.